vhdvhd/vhdvhd.github.io/_pages/about.md

     <p>1409 W Green St</p>
     <p>Urbana, IL 61801</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a sixth-year Ph.D. student in Mathematics at the [University of Illinois Urbana-Champaign](https://illinois.edu), where I am advised by [Richard S. Laugesen](https://math.illinois.edu/directory/profile/laugesen).
-Prior to this, I earned my B.S. in Mathematics from the Kuang Yaming Honors School at [Nanjing University](https://www.nju.edu.cn/en).
+I am a sixth-year Ph.D. student in [Mathematics](https://math.illinois.edu) at the University of Illinois Urbana-Champaign, where I am advised by [Richard S. Laugesen](https://math.illinois.edu/directory/profile/laugesen).
+Prior to this, I earned my B.S. in Mathematics from the Kuang Yaming Honors School at Nanjing University.

  You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.